zwilias/json-encode-exploration/README.md

 # json-encode-exploration [![Build Status](https://travis-ci.org/zwilias/json-encode-exploration.svg)](https://travis-ci.org/zwilias/json-encode-exploration)
-> Retain highleven structural information while encoding to JSON
+> Retain highlevel structural information while encoding to JSON

 So this is a bit of an experiment.
 Rather than encoding straight into a `Json.Encode.Value`, this encodes to one of three things: